This blog post was updated March 14, 2023

 Data warehouse schema is a description, represented by objects such as tables and indexes, of how data relates logically within a data warehouse.
 Star, galaxy, and snowflake schema are types of warehouse schema that describe different logical arrangements of data.
 Also known as multi-dimension schemas, these schemas define rules for how these data warehouses manage the names, descriptions, associated data items, and aggregates within a data warehouse.

-- What is Schema in a Data Warehouse?
+- What is a Data Warehouse Schema?

 - 3 Types of Schema Used in Data Warehouses